AdamModus/arch-dotfiles/README.md

 # fisher packages I like to install
 - jethrokuan/z: Jumping into folders, with fish (there are also implementations for other shells)
 - jorgebucaran/nvm.fish: node version manager for fish!
-- franciscolourenco/done: getting notifications when long terminal tasks are done! (maybe a candidate for removal, still unsure)
+- franciscolourenco/done: getting notifications when long terminal tasks are done! - maybe a candidate for removal, still unsure
 - ilancosman/tide@v6: my favourite terminal prompt!
 - gazorby/fish-abbreviation-tips: to help me learn how to be more efficient
 - dracula/fish: my favourite theme, now for fish!